Content Marketing Pricing: How Much Can You Expect to Pay?

 It is possible to get results sooner, for example, your blog posts might go viral on Reddit or Hacker News, or they get picked up by Google Discover.

-If you're not ready to wait for results, then you may be better off using a strategy that gets you near-instant ROI like Facebook or Google Ads.
+If you're not ready to wait for results, then you may be better off using a marketing strategy that gets you near-instant ROI like Facebook or Google Ads.

 The key difference is that your Facebook Ads will turn off when you stop paying.
 Your blog posts will stick around and keep attracting relevant audiences to your website.